-These steps will program the tone open numbers for Relays 1 and 2.
+These steps will program the tone open numbers for Relays 0, 1 and 2.
 You will need to enter a four-digit number (see chart below) to set the relay functions.
 If a function is not desired, enter # in place of a number.
+If Expansion boards are connected to the system, there is no need to set a momentary open tone open number for the Expansion control relay(s).
+However, you may want to set HOLD and DEACTIVATE tone numbers, which will allow management to have a function to automatically unlock all doors/gates controlled by a Expansion board (refer to 5.3.2).